rblades/dhworkbook_master/docs/supporting materials/quick-intro-r.md

 # A quick introduction to R and R studio

 R is a powerful language for statistical exploring, visualizing, and manipulating all kinds of data, including textual.
 It is however not the most intutive of environments to work in.
 In which case, [RStudio](http://www.rstudio.com/products/RStudio/) is what we need.
-Fortunately, you already have this installed for you in your DHBox; however, if you want to have it on your own computer, go get R [from here](http://cran.rstudio.com/) and then the [RStudio](http://www.rstudio.com/products/RStudio/).
+Fortunately, you already have this installed for you in your DHBox; however, if you want to have it on your own computer, go get R [from R Studio](http://cran.rstudio.com/) and then the [RStudio](http://www.rstudio.com/products/RStudio/).
 In DHBox, you sign into RStudio with your DHBox credentials.

 Why do we bother with this?
 Why not just use Excel?
 One word: reproducibility.
 In Excel, the sequence of clicking that one does to do anything is next to [impossible to effectively communicate](https://www.practicereproducibleresearch.org/case-studies/benmarwick.html) to someone else.
 Excel also was built for business applications, and those biases are built into its dna ([which can have some nasty effects](http://www.bionews.org.uk/page_695210.asp).)